GaloisInc/mir-json/doc/rustc.md

 a special `RUSTC_WRAPPER`, it supports almost all the standard `cargo` features, such as `build.rs` files, dependencies on proc-macro crates, and test filtering flags like `--lib`/`--bin`.

+## `cargo-saw-build`

+`cargo-saw-build` is very similar in operation to `cargo-crux-test` in that both will compile Rust code into a MIR JSON file.
+The difference between `cargo-saw-build` and `cargo-crux-test` is that the former will stop after producing the JSON file, whereas the latter will proceed to run `crux-mir` on the JSON afterwards.
+The former is more useful for SAW's needs.

 ## `mir-json-rustc-wrapper`